xogroup/felicity/API.md

     */
     ```
 - `validate(input, [callback])` - Joi-validates the provided input against the Constructor's `prototype.schema`.
-  Returns the below validationObject unless `callback` is provided, in which case `callback(validationObject)` is called.
+  Returns the below validationObject unless `callback` is provided, in which case `callback(errors, validationObject)` is called.
   - `validationObject` - the result of Joi validation has properties:
     - `success` - boolean. `true` if Joi validation is successful, `false` if input fails Joi validation.
     - `errors` - null if successful validation, array of all Joi validation error details if unsuccessful validation